-The risk assessment takes into consideration the jurisdiction country for the catch area as well as the country the fish preparation takes place.
-Seafish Social Risk Factors in Fisheries Profile1 as well as the US Trafficking Persons Report 20202.
-The company has prioritised the sourcing of seafood as its main focus due to the nature and reported challenges in seafood sourcing.
+The risk assessment takes into consideration the jurisdiction country for the fishing operations and catch area as well as the country the fish preparation takes place.
+We reference the SEA Alliance Fishery Risk Tool as well as the US Trafficking in Persons Report 2022.
+The company has prioritised seafood sourcing in its risk assessment due to the report issues in this sector and the importance of seafood to our overall business activities.